jennfshr/vnc2hpc/README.md

 `WARN       DO YOU WISH TO KILL OR REUSE THIS SESSION?
 [Y - yes, N - exit, R - reuse]?`

-Note: the script is set to utilize the 5900 port range so the port supplied to the script should be limited to two characters
+*NOTE: the script is set to utilize the 5900 port range so the port supplied to the script should be limited to two characters*

 If that port returns a conflict when the vncserver script is invoked, the vnc2hpc script will utilize the vncserver selected port.

-Port is optional, as the script will randomly generate a port number between 1 and 99 to offer less likelihood that you don't have localhost:port tunnel conflicts on the client side.
+Port is optional, as the script will randomly generate a port number between 1 and 99 to offer less likelihood that you don't have `localhost:$port` tunnel conflicts on the client side.

 _____